• Home

 How to Create Sankey Diagram in Microsoft Power BI?

-A Sankey diagram in Microsoft Power BI is a powerful visualization tool that effectively illustrates the flow of resources, information, or energy between different entities.
+A Sankey Diagram in Microsoft Power BI is a powerful visualization that shows how resources, information, or energy flow between different entities.

 Sankey Diagram in Power BI

-Named after the Irish engineer Matthew Henry Phineas Riall Sankey, this type of diagram uses arrows or links of varying widths to represent the magnitude of flows, making it easy to identify major contributions and bottlenecks.
+Named after Irish engineer Matthew Henry Phineas Riall Sankey, this chart uses arrows or links of varying widths to represent the size of each flow, making it easy to spot major contributors and bottlenecks.

 In this article, we will learn:

-6. How to Create a Sankey Diagram in Power BI?
+5. How to Create a Custom Sankey Diagram in Power BI?

 Let’s dive right in.